Teen escapee captured at apartment near LSU campus

 Jackson was taken back into custody at a complex located just south of East State Street and east of Highland Road.

 "I'm amazed that a judge, defense lawyer, prosecutor has not been hurt at the facility or any one of the workers there," District Attorney Hillar Moore told the Press Club Monday.
-"It was never designed to be secure. we are trying to make it secure. and it has not worked."
+"It was never designed to be secure. we are trying to make it secure and it has not worked."

 Trending News